francescomucio/exasol-explain/README.md

 ##License
-This is released under the whatever license.
+This is released under the [MIT License](http://www.opensource.org/licenses/MIT).